natalieassaad/DS4002_CS3/README.md

 This repository includes all materials necessary to replicate this study on spam or ham email detection.
 The goal of this project is to produce three machine learning models (K-nearest neighbors, logistic regression, and decision trees) and evaluate model performance based on precision and accuracy to determine which model is most effective at identifying spam emails.

 ## Background Materials
 The hook document containing the motivation behind this case study can be found at__.
 The rubric includes a description for each component necessary for completion of the case study.
 This document can be found at___.
 Finally, this repository also contains various reference materials that will help with completing the code.
-Please find these materials at___.
+Please find these materials at [REFERENCE FILES](https://github.com/natalieassaad/DS4002_CS3/tree/main/REFERENCE%20FILES).

 ## Data
 The datasets used in this case study can be found in the DATA folder.
 This includes the original dataset ([emails.csv](https://github.com/natalieassaad/DS4002_CS3/blob/main/DATA/emails.csv)) and an example CSV file of final results ([example_model_results.csv](https://github.com/natalieassaad/DS4002_CS3/blob/main/DATA/example_model_results.csv)).